xufangzhi/ENVISIONS/README.md

 ## 🔥 News
+- [2024/07/09] A series of checkpoints after self-training with ENVISIONS are released at huggingface !
+Cover agent, math and logic domains !
+Include 7B and 13B versions !
+Check it out !
 - [2024/07/07] The codebase will be completed within **1-2 weeks** !
-At the same time, checkpoints after self-training will be released at hf !
 Stay tuned !
 - [2024/05/20] 🚀🚀🚀 ENVISIONS is under review!
 - [2024/05/01] 🔥🔥🔥 We create a new repo for the code of ENVISIONS!